This is grid, the first instrument made by monome.

 We offer institutional package pricing and workshops extending from the Grid Studies series of tutorials.
 Please contact

-firstname.lastname@example.org for further details and to discuss how we can best introduce the grids to your students.
+firstname.lastname@example.org for further details and to discuss how we can best introduce grid to your students.